 By 1921 Kandos’s racing days were over and he was out to stud.
 In March Messrs H Chisolm and Co, horse auctioneers, advertised a batch of brood mares from the Havilah Stud, in foal to Kandos.
 The following year aspiring breeders ‘of modest means’ were advised Kandos would ‘stand the season’ at Havilah for a fee of twelve guineas.
 Among his progeny I identified The Pledge, Cement, Cement King, Beedos, Halivah and Star Jewel, but I don’t think any achieved championship level.
 Many more were not named because they didn’t race.
 In 1924 Kandos was among the blood stock sales at Sydney and sold for 100 guineas.
 And that is the end of his story as far as I know it.

 It seems to me Kandos the horse and Kandos the town have much in common.
 Both were thoroughbreds, Kandos the town being produced by a group of capitalist investors who believed that the rich mineral deposits of the area would breed a champion cement industry.
 Both were sprinters, Kandos obtaining most of its buildings and infrastructure within the first two decades of its life; and its population peak in 1929 (3,107 including Charbon and Quarry).
 Kandos won its biggest fame by supplying the cement for Sydney Harbour Bridge.
 Both were breeders.
 Kandos bred workers, migrants and their families, and continues to breed tree changers, golfers and artists.
 Both were stayers.
-Kandos could have finished its run with the closing of the cement works but I believe its best race is still ahead.
+Kandos could have finished its run with the closing of the cement works in 2011, but I believe its best race is still ahead.